Emnaghz/hangman_game/README.md

 These difficulty levels are determined based on the length of the word to be guessed and the number of attempts allowed to guess it.

-## How to compile/run :
+## Run the project & Play the game :
+First install the Preview Mermaid extention on VSCode for tree visualisation.

-To compile and build :
+Move to the project directory then compile and build with the following command :
 ```bash
 $ make
 ```